Relatlimab

 Relatlimab is a monoclonal antibody designed for the treatment of melanoma.
 It is used in combination with nivolumab to treat melanoma.

 Relatlimab is a Lymphocyte activation gene-3 (LAG-3) inhibitor.
 It is under development by Bristol-Myers Squibb.
 It is made using Chinese hamster ovary cells.

 History

-As of 2018, relatlimab is undergoing Phase II/III trials.
+In 2004, Drew Pardoll and colleagues discovered that the lymphocyte-activation gene 3, or LAG-3, was a new immune checkpoint.
+Checkpoints inhibitors are proteins that stop the immune system from responding to cancer cells.
+Checkpoint inhibitor drugs block these proteins, unleashing the immune system to battle the cancer.

+As stated in the official Johns Hopkins Technological Ventures Press: